Harry-Waterman/def-acc-logiq/Harbour/README.md

 1. **Graph Visualization**
    - Interactive graph showing the complete email network structure
-   - Displays nodes for: Email, Address, Domain, Url, Flag, Score, and installationId
+   - Displays nodes for: Email, Address, DisplayName, Domain, Url, Flag, Score, and installationId
-   - Shows relationships: FROM, TO, HAS_DOMAIN, CONTAINS_URL, HAS_FLAG, HAS_SCORE, OWNER
+   - Shows relationships: FROM, TO, HAS_DISPLAY_NAME, HAS_DOMAIN, CONTAINS_URL, HAS_FLAG, HAS_SCORE, OWNER
    - Auto-refreshes every 30 seconds
    - Fullscreen mode enabled